Q. WHAT IS PROBATE?

 Q. HOW LONG DOES PROBATE TAKE?

 Q. WHEN IS PROBATE COMPLETE?

 A. Once the executor has officially been appointed by the court to act on behalf of the estate, the executor is given documentation as proof of such authority.
-This documentation will be necessary to collect the decedent’s assets, manage bank accounts, etc. This marks the end of probate and the beginning of estate administration.
+This documentation will be necessary to collect the decedent’s assets, manage bank accounts, etc. Within six months of receiving the court-issued documentation naming the executor, the executor must file an Inventory of Assets with the court reporting the value of the estate.
+This marks the end of the probate process.

 Q. WHAT IS ESTATE ADMINISTRATION?

 A. Estate administration is a much more lengthy process that involves locating and collecting all of the decedent’s assets, reviewing and paying valid debts and claims against the estate, filing tax returns and paying applicable taxes, making distributions to beneficiaries from remaining assets, filing a final accounting of the estate and closing the estate.